 A history of frequent fainting, heart irregularity, other health problems, smoking and age over 75 are all considerations.

 If you are not fit for an outpatient procedure we will not be able to proceed.

 There are a number of factors that can change how soon you will see results.
 It will depend on the severity of the condition at hand, your response to the cells and the regenerative speed of your tissues.
-As each of these vary person to person it is best to ask us during your consultation.

 We have noticed government schemes are happy to provide assistance in terms of patient travel and accommodation.